ajilach/clamav-rest/README.md

 This is a two in one docker image which runs the open source virus scanner ClamAV (https://www.clamav.net/), performs automatic virus definition updates as a background process and provides a REST API interface to interact with the ClamAV process.

+> **📢 New in December 2025:** We've migrated to semantic versioning!
+Docker images are now tagged with version numbers like `v1.2.3` instead of dates.
+Releases are automatically created when pull requests are merged, with versions determined by [conventional commit messages](CONTRIBUTING.md).
+Check our [Releases page](https://github.com/ajilach/clamav-rest/releases) for detailed changelogs.

 # Installation

 Automated builds of the image are available on [Docker Hub](https://hub.docker.com/r/ajilaag/clamav-rest) and are the recommended method of installation.
 Grab the lastest release: